 - Price Risk: The Authority does not invest in equity shares and therefore is not subject to any price risk (i.e. the risk that the Authority will suffer loss as a result of adverse movements in the price of financial instruments). - Foreign Exchange Risk: The Authority holds some deposits in currencies other than sterling from Icelandic deposit repayment.
 The amounts of deposit outstanding are reconverted at the spot exchange rate at 31 March.
-Resulting gains and losses are recognised in the Financing and Investment income and expenditure line in the Comprehensive Income and Expenditure Statement.
+In 2012/13 the Council accounted for a gain of £72,776 on its Icelandic investment, due to a favourable change in exchange rate.